jessicarobo/pink-wool/README.md

 - commandline arguments
 - ability to fix individual mistakes in the menu without restarting the entire script
 - tutorial video
+- clean up old files like mcrcon installer, so they don't get grabbed in the backup
+- even more consistent style (e.g. case for variables)
+- uninstaller

 ## Changelog